 Following the public submissions period which closed at 5 pm 18 May 2021:

-- The Minister of Conservation will consider all submissions received in the consultation period.
-The Minister will also give particular regard to the views of whānau, hapū and iwi that exercise kaitiakitanga in the proposed sanctuary.
+- The Minister of Conservation considered all submissions received in the consultation period.
+The Minister also gave particular regard to the views of whānau, hapū and iwi that exercise kaitiakitanga in the proposed sanctuary.

-- The Minister of Conservation will make a decision on the proposal in accordance with relevant statutory considerations which include the purpose of the Marine Mammals Protection Act 1978.
-Any decision to declare a marine mammal sanctuary would also need the consent of the Minister of Energy and Resources, Minister of Transport and Minister of Oceans and Fisheries.
+- The Minister of Conservation made a decision on the proposal in accordance with relevant statutory considerations which include the purpose of the Marine Mammals Protection Act 1978.
+The decision to declare a marine mammal sanctuary also needed the consent of the Minister of Energy and Resources, and Minister of Oceans and Fisheries.

-- If the Minister of Conservation decides to proceed the proposed sanctuary it will be notified in the New Zealand Gazette.
+- The sanctuary was notified in the New Zealand Gazette.